-Yayo Tavolara is a Chilean-Bolivian multimedia artist that had worked and lived in different countries: Chile, Bolivia, Ecuador, Germany and the United States, where her hometowns for years.
+Yayo Tavolara is a Chilean-Bolivian multimedia artist that had worked and lived in different countries: Chile, Bolivia, Ecuador, Germany and the United States.

 Currently she lives and works in Berlin, Germany.
 Is member of the BBK (Berufsverband Bildender Küstler- Berlin) and was Berlin's artist liaison and co-editor for the Art Journal The Studio Visit. /2015-2018

 Yayo has graduated from the Corcoran College of Art and Design in Washington DC, acquiring a Bachelor in Fine Arts, she also holds a further education certificate as Curator given by the Arts University in Berlin (Universität der Künste Berlin)

 She studied at the Academy of Fine Arts in La Paz, Bolivia, majoring in Painting.

 She worked in the Medicine field as a Therapist after getting her Professional degree in Kinesiology and Physical Therapy from the Universidad de Chile- Medicine Faculty- in Santiago- Chile.

 Additionally, she has always been active in the performing arts, such as Dance, Theatre and Music, working as a performing artist (Dance and Musical Theatre), and costume and set designer (Ballet and Opera)

 Yayo Tavolara was awarded with the Ethel Lorraine Bernstein Memorial Found Award (Outstanding Achievement in Fine Arts) Washington DC, 2010, President Award (Artistic Merit) Washington DC, 2010, and “Artecito” Second Price Award in Photography, La Paz, Bolivia, 2005.